Vaneeza-7/Airport-Database/README.md

 <h2>ERD Description</h2>
 <u>Tool Used:</u> ERD Plus <br>
-Min-Max notation is used to model constraints and crow-feet notation for cardinality.<br>
+Min-Max notation is used to model constraints.<br>

 <h3>Entities and Relationships:</h3>
 <ul><li>Airplane has total participation with Plane_type and Hangar.</li>